If there ever was a more iconic, recognizable country song than “Jolene,” I have yet to hear it.

-It was kinda like a running joke between us — when I was saying, ‘Hell, you’re spending a lot of time at the bank.
-I don’t believe we’ve got that kind of money.’
+It was kinda like a running joke between us — when I was saying, ‘Hell, you’re spending a lot of time at the bank.’

-And, Dolly says part of what makes the song so great is how relatable it is.
+Dolly added that part of what makes the song so great is how relatable it is.